open-atmos/PyMPDATA/paper/paper.md

   wall-time is divided by the number of steps and reported as wall-time per timestep.
 In all reported runs, both for libmpdata++ and PyMPDATA, two corrective iterations of MPDATA are used, and the basic flavour of the algorithm is employed.
-Wall-time measurements are carried out using the build-in C++ timers in libmpdata++, and using Python's ``timeit`` routines, respectively.
+Wall-time measurements are carried out using the timers built-in into libmpdata++, and using Python's ``timeit`` routines, respectively.
 Timing applies to integration only excluding initial condition evaluation or output handling.
 Simulations are repeated four times and the minimal value is reported in order to filter